 It’s important to keep in mind that these are averages.
 Some students will be paying less and some will be paying more.

-As usual, I separated private and public institutions.
+As usual, I have separate requirements for private and public institutions.
 I included public universities on the Best list if the average net price for families with incomes of $30,000 or less was under $10,000.
-If it was over $15,000, they made the highest list.
+If it was over $15,000, they made the Worst list.

-For private colleges, if the average was under $15,000 (I know, not exactly affordable), they made the lowest list.
+For private colleges, if the average was under $15,000 (I know, not exactly affordable), they made the Best list.
 Private colleges are on the Worst list if the average net price for students with family income of $30,000 or less was over $25,000.
 I used $25,000 instead of $20,000 because the list would have been over 100 schools.
+This means that there really are a lot more schools that could go on the Worst list.

 Which States Have the Most Colleges for Low Income Students?

-Twelve of the 28 schools on the list of the public institutions with the highest averages are in Pennsylvania.
+A total of 16 of the 34 schools on the list of the public institutions with the highest averages for low-income students are in Pennsylvania.
 Yikes!
-Of the ten states that had public schools on the highest list, four, Massachusetts, Ohio, New Jersey, and Pennsylvania, are also represented on the lowest list.
+Of the 11 states that had public schools on the highest list, 3, Massachusetts, Pennsylvania, and Virginia are also represented on the lowest list.

-Indiana had the most private colleges with “low” average net price for low-income students with nine colleges making the list.
-New York and Pennsylvania tied for second with four each.
+Pennsylvania actually had the most private colleges with “low” average net price for low-income students with 5 colleges making the list.
+New York and Indiana tied for second with four each.

-California and Massachusetts led the list with the most private colleges with the highest average net price for the lowest income category.
-Each placed five schools on the list.
-Connecticut, New York, and Pennsylvania followed with four colleges each.
+Massachusetts led the list with the most private colleges with the highest average net price for the lowest income category with 7 schools on the list.
+California followed with 5 and Pennsylvania and Washington tied with 4 each.

-Furthermore, 17 of the 38 private colleges on the highest list, had 20% or fewer of freshman receiving Pell Grants.
+Furthermore, 26 of the 34 private colleges on the highest list, had 20% or fewer of freshman receiving Pell Grants.
 It’s not like these schools are overwhelmed with needy students.
-Only five of the 41 private colleges on the lowest list had 20% or fewer of freshman receiving Pell Grants.
+Only 6 of the 40 private colleges on the lowest list had 20% or fewer of freshman receiving Pell Grants.

 50-50 Colleges With Highest and Lowest Average Net Price for

 Students with Family Incomes of $30,000 or Less